Why Should I Seek Medical Care?

 Hospital Emergency Department: Victims of sexual assault may seek treatment from any hospital emergency department.

 The SAFE Program: The Sexual Assault Forensic Examiners (SAFE) Program is a Judicial Branch, Office of Victim Services program that provides participating hospitals with 24/7 access to specially trained healthcare providers who provide compassionate and culturally sensitive care to adult and adolescent victims of sexual assault.
 Sexual Assault Forensic Examiners, called SAFEs, conduct sexual assault exams (also called medical-forensic exams) to identify injuries, collect and document physical evidence using a standardized evidence collection kit including assessment and evidence collection in suspected drug-facilitated sexual assaults.
 They also conduct risk evaluation for sexually transmitted infections and pregnancy, and ensure the provision of preventive medications and emergency contraception.
 Additionally, SAFEs provide resources and referrals for follow-up at discharge.
 SAFEs are trained in courtroom testimony.

-Participating hospitals in the SAFE Program include: Hartford Hospital, The Hospital of Central Connecticut (New Britain campus), Manchester Hospital, Middlesex Hospital, Saint Francis Hospital, and Windham Hospital.
+Participating medical facilities in the SAFE Program include: UConn’s Student Health and Wellness, Hartford Hospital, The Hospital of Central Connecticut (New Britain campus), Manchester Hospital, Middlesex Hospital, Saint Francis Hospital, and Windham Hospital.

 A sexual assault exam and evidence collection can be conducted up to 120 hours (five days) after the assault.

 - If seeking treatment directly after the assault, please do not:

 - Change clothes (bring, or have someone bring, a change of clothes)